 We previously posted a blog on how to reduce the number of meetings you attend.
-Once you actually step into a meeting, how do you make the most of your time in that meeting?
+Once you actually step into a meeting, how do you make the most of your time in that meeting and make it more efficient?
 There is always additional information or topics that tend to creep into the meeting which can either hinder or improve the effectiveness.
 Here are some steps to maintain your objective of the meeting and not go over the time limit.

 - Create the agenda based on priority, putting the most important item as the first thing discussed, not the last